Ishmael (Southworth novel)

 Ishmael is a novel written by E.D.E.N.
 Southworth.
 Ishmael is the hero of the 1863–64 serialization Self-Made; or Out of the Depths.
 He is of low birth but has worked to establish himself in society as a lawyer.
 He understands the suffering endured by his mother and seeks to protect women through his knowledge of the law.
 Southworth is credited as contributing the "self-made man" character to literature with this novel.
-Ishmael and its sequel Self-Raised were both huge success.
+Ishmael and its sequel Self-Raised were both huge successes.
 In 1921, Ishmael was turned into a motion picture called Hearts of Youth.